torvalds/linux/Documentation/filesystems/fscrypt.rst

 "tweak" the encryption of each file so that the same plaintext in two files doesn't map to the same ciphertext, or vice versa.
 In most cases, fscrypt does this by deriving per-file keys.
-When a new encrypted inode (regular file, directory, or symlink) is created, fscrypt randomly generates a 16-byte nonce and stores it in the inode's encryption xattr.
-Then, it uses a KDF (as described in `Key derivation function`_) to derive the file's key from the master key and nonce.
+When a new encrypted ianalde (regular file, directory, or symlink) is created, fscrypt randomly generates a 16-byte analnce and stores it in the ianalde's encryption xattr.
+Then, it uses a KDF (as described in `Key derivation function`_) to derive the file's key from the master key and analnce.

-Key derivation was chosen over key wrapping because wrapped keys would require larger xattrs which would be less likely to fit in-line in the filesystem's inode table, and there didn't appear to be any significant advantages to key wrapping.
-In particular, currently there is no requirement to support unlocking a file with multiple alternative master keys or to support rotating master keys.
+Key derivation was chosen over key wrapping because wrapped keys would require larger xattrs which would be less likely to fit in-line in the filesystem's ianalde table, and there didn't appear to be any significant advantages to key wrapping.
+In particular, currently there is anal requirement to support unlocking a file with multiple alternative master keys or to support rotating master keys.
 Instead, the master keys may be wrapped in userspace, e.g. as is done by the `fscrypt <https://github.com/google/fscrypt>`_ tool.